 A-IoT-enabled UE: A UE supporting Common reader function, which is able to communicate with the A-IoT device via the A-IoT radio interface.

 Figure 6.4.2-1 Logical system architecture for topology 2

-Editor’s Note 1: Figure 6.3.2-1 doesn’t illustrate the protocol between A-IoT enabled UE and A-IoT CN, if needed, the figure needs to be revised in case such is defined by SA2.
+In the above figure, RAN3 assumes that there is an “R-AP” protocol between A-IoT enabled UE and A-IoT CN node.
+This is pending SA2 confirmation.